Prof Raluca Radulescu

 I teach medieval and early modern literature, literary and critical theory, the history of the book, palaeography (which I reintroduced in the curriculum at Bangor University from 2005), medieval romance, Arthurian legend (medieval to present), travel literature (classical to present), children's literature and modern fantasy.

 In July 2017 I was awarded a Bangor Teaching Excellence Fellowship.
+I am also a Senior Fellow of the Higher Education Academy.

 I welcome postgraduate projects linked to any of my areas of research interest.